Marinchoo/Video-Super-Resolution/README.md

 # TempRef — Temporal Refinement for Video Super-Resolution

 Due to the large sizes of the files, we could only upload them as a release v1.0.
 It contains the code, trained models, and generated outputs for **TempRef**, a lightweight post-processing network that reduces temporal flickering in the outputs of frame-based video super-resolution models.
 The project is described in full in our report.
-For easier and more structured access to the files, refer to: https://drive.google.com/drive/folders/1C3cZtGGQDHhmZHYW3dk-clNVcbNz2QQ1?usp=sharing

 ### Data (`data/`, `val_sharp/`)